Guide

 Jamie earns £15,000 and contributes £1,000 to a workplace pension.

-In this case the outcome is the same — both methods cost Jamie £800 for £1,000 in the pension.
+Both methods cost Jamie £800 for £1,000 in the pension.

 Example 2 — Earner below the Personal Allowance